Skip to content

 Corrugated boxes are made from a fluted medium sandwiched between linerboards, creating a lightweight but strong structure ideal for shipping, storage, and retail packaging.
 The flutes provide cushioning, rigidity, and protection during transit.

-What types of products are suitable for rigid set-up boxes?
+What products are suitable for Rigid Set-Up Boxes?

-Rigid boxes are best suited for premium or gift‑oriented products such as cosmetics, candles, jewelry, specialty retail items, and anything that benefits from an elevated unboxing experience.
+Rigid Set-Up Boxes are best suited for premium or gift-oriented products such as cosmetics, candles, jewelry, specialty retail items, and anything that benefits from an elevated unboxing experience.

 How should I measure my box?